 ii Requests for information

 During an investigation procedure, the competition prosecutors may send information requests to undertakings with a set time limit for providing a response.
 If an undertaking does not provide the information within the time limit set by the competition prosecutors, or if the information supplied is incomplete, inaccurate or misrepresented, the competition prosecutors may request the information by reasoned decision.
-This decision will specify the information required and set a deadline for providing the said information.
+This decision will specify the information required and set a deadline for providing the information.

-The competition college may impose on those persons, undertakings or associations of undertakings involved fines of up to 1 per cent of their turnover in Belgium in the previous financial year if they prevent or impede the investigations, or if the information requested by a reasoned decision is incomplete, inaccurate or misleading or is not provided within the deadline.
+The competition college may impose on those persons, undertakings or associations of undertakings involved fines of up to 1 per cent of their turnover in Belgium in the previous financial year if they prevent or impede the investigations or if the information requested by a reasoned decision is incomplete, inaccurate or misleading or is not provided within the deadline.

 i Voiding of agreements and decisions

 Agreements by undertakings and decisions made by associations of undertakings that are prohibited pursuant to Article IV.1 of the Competition Act are automatically void, as are agreements and decisions prohibited pursuant to Article 101 of the TFEU.

 Actions for damages to compensate harm suffered as a result of an infringement of competition law are governed by Belgian law on civil liability.